Thomas-Walker-Lynch/project-enviroment/README.md

 ```

 It is important that each time `project_share` is updated from the repo that an audit is
 done.
-This is to hopefully prevent mischief from fellow developers.
+This is an attempt to prevent mischief from fellow developers.
 For example we
-wouldn't want `pull` to put use curses to draw chu-chu train in the terminal while email
+wouldn't want `pull` to instead run a program that draws a chu-chu train in the terminal
-spaming all your colleauges, or worse.
-Pay close attention to the messages printed out by
+while email spaming all our colleauges, or worse.
+Pay close attention to the messages
-git so that you know which files to look at during the audit.
-Chances are you will not pull
+printed out by git so that you know which files to look at during the audit.
+Chances are
-`project_share` very often.
+you will not pull `project_share` very often.

-The other thing to note about this directory listing is the subdirectory called
-`projects`.
-This is where I put my project environment directories.
-Note, the path
-`$HOME/projects` is built into some of the scripts in `project_share`.
-Here is the
-expansion of just the project `ws4`:

 ```
    ws4_dev/